De Havilland Sea Vampire XA103 on Ben Klibreck

 U/C leg, the brake hub had corroded away to reveal the brake shoes.

-course'.
-The next thing we heard was him shouting,
+the scar we had spotted, The next thing we heard was him shouting,

 "There's a gun!"

 The crater we spotted was indeed where the Sea Vampire had hit the hill and lying in it, amongst other things were the remains of four 20mm cannon, one of which was more or less intact, although slightly bent.

 Stuart and Chloe with one of the cannon.